 If the worst happens, however, and an employer, large or small, is faced with a harassment or discrimination lawsuit, having a competent litigator is a must.
 Even large companies that have in-house counsel are well-served by seeking outside counsel for the actual litigation of a complaint or lawsuit.
 Litigation is not part of the normal routine for in-house counsel, so turning to an attorney experienced in this aspect of legal proceedings is a smart play.

 At the Law Offices of Susan A. Rodriguez APC, you will find the services you need from an experienced harassment and discrimination defense attorney in California.
 We partner with our clients, engaging in a personal relationship to provide a range of labor and employment legal services to employers of all sizes.
 From policy development to management training, full-scale litigation and everything in-between, we can serve your every need.
-Contact us at (213) 943-1323, or visit us online to see what our firm can do for your business.
+Contact us at (213) 943-1323 or complete our online contact form.